goochjs/goochjs.github.io/_posts/2019-05-19-yorkshire-dales.md

 The trail was easy to follow and rolled along a sequence of hilltops (West Fell, Hazelgill Knott and The Calf - the latter being the highest point in the Howgills) before we turned into Settlebeck Gill to descend into Sedbergh, where we had a sandwich in the beer garden of [The Black Bull] and it was decreed that the Howgill Fells were unexpectedly marvellous.

 After lunch, in the spirit of avoiding paths we'd done whilst walking the [Dales Way] (albeit in the opposite direction), we walked 3/4s of a mile east out of Sedbergh before turning onto a path to cross the Frostrow Fells.
-Here, we had joined the Dales High Way long distance path, which we followed all the way into Dent.
+By now, we had joined the Dales High Way long distance path, which we followed all the way into Dent.
 We crossed the River Dee at Barth Bridge and followed the river bank into the village.

 Due to the size of our group, we couldn't all fit into [The George and Dragon] so we also had a couple of rooms in the [Stone Close] B&B.